| | | | |

 *Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Read our full privacy policy.

-This room also gave us much space to do anything from zoom school to any type of preschool craft you can think of.
+This room also gave us plenty of space to do anything from Zoom school to any type of preschool craft you can think of.

 The “Before” Small Basement Room

 This room has had many lives.
-When we first moved in, it was golf wallpaper with a crazy golf border in the entire room.
+When we first moved in, it had golf wallpaper with a crazy golf border throughout.

-Yuck…it was dark and depressing.
-Then we painted it a blue color, which was fun for a little when my husband had his weights in this empty space.
+Yuck.
+It was dark and depressing.
+Then we painted it blue, which was fun for a little while when my husband had his weights in this empty space.

 After that, this old room was my husband’s home office for a second.
 And before this last transformation, we had a bed in there for grandparents to stay in.
 However, as our lives have drastically changed, this space needed to.